belastingdienst/opr-paas/docs/development-guide/40_e2e-tests.md

 existing namespace, set the environment variable: `PAAS_E2E_NS` to the namespace name.

 !!!
-Note
+Info
-    The tests do not create the namespace for you in case it happens to be missing, so make sure to create it or be prepared to enjoy the error message.
+    The tests do not create the custom namespace for you in case it happens to be missing, so make sure to create it or be prepared to enjoy the error message.